 Late that same evening, far beyond Gallontea’s walls, three orinians, a faerie, and a marionite emerged from a wide sewer pipe onto the shore of a small lagoon.
-The lagoon’s surface gave a broken reflection of an overcast sky, a reflection that shattered when it suddenly began to rain.
+The lagoon’s surface gave a broken reflection of an overcast sky, a reflection that shattered when it began to rain.

 “I’d only just dried,” Maebhe whined.